Lab Sheet 5

 Exercises

-A. Make a particular member function of one class as a friend function of another class for addition.
+A. Make a particular member function of one class a friend function of another class for addition.

-2. Write a program to compare two objects of a class that contains an integer value as its data member.
-Make overloading functions to overload equality(==), less than(<), greater than(>), not equal (!=), greater than or equal to (>=), and less than or equal to(<=) operators using member operator functions.
+Write a program to compare two objects of a class that contains an integer value as its data member.
+Overload the equality(==), less than(<), greater than(>), not equal (!=), greater than or equal to (>=), and less than or equal to(<=) operators using member operator functions.